 Scholarly Influence: His scholarly influence as a leading intellectual of Sunni Islam spans the globe.
 He has served as the Dean of the Faculty of Islamic Studies in Aswan, and the theology faculty of the International Islamic University in Pakistan.
 He has also taught in universities in Saudi Arabia, Qatar, and the United Arab Emirates.

-Political Stance: Over the past years of political uncertainty and unrest in Egypt Tayyeb has attempted to hold the middle way.
-He has been outspoken against the Muslim Brotherhood for their exploitation of Islam as a political ideology whilst also resisting calls of President Abdel Fatah El-Sisi for a “religious revolution” and efforts to “renew Islamic discourse”.
+Political Stance: Over the past years of political uncertainty and unrest in Egypt, Al-Tayyeb has attempted to hold the middle way.
+He has been outspoken against the Muslim Brotherhood for their exploitation of Islam as a political ideology whilst also resisting calls by President Abdel Fattah El-Sisi for a “religious revolution” and efforts to “renew Islamic discourse”.
 Such efforts included the suggestion to revoke the verbal divorce law in Egypt.
 Al-Azhar wholly rejected the President’s plan, calling the law an “undisputed practice since the days of the Prophet Muhammad.”
-Tayyeb has been active in trying to diffuse the influence of da’ish, organising many initiatives and conferences.
+Al-Tayyeb has been active in trying to diffuse the influence of DA’ISH, organising many initiatives and conferences.
 He has also tried to improve foreign relations and met with many foreign religious leaders and heads of states (including the Pope and Queen Elizabeth).

-Advocate of Traditional Islam: Sheikh Tayyeb has emphasised his mission to promote traditional Islam since becoming Grand Sheikh.
+Advocate of Traditional Islam: Sheikh Al-Tayyeb has emphasised his mission to promote traditional Islam since becoming Grand Sheikh.
 He has stressed the importance of teaching students about Islamic heritage—considering Al-Azhar graduates as ambassadors of Islam to the world.
-In an age where the claimants to authoritative Islam seem to be on every corner, Sheikh Tayyeb has both the institute and the personal skills to authentically claim to be a representative of traditional Islam, Islam as practiced by the majority of Muslims throughout the ages.
-On 29 August 2016 during the World Islamic Conference held in Grozny, Chechnya, Sheikh Tayyeb defined the Sunni community (Ahl Sunnah wa Jama’a) as those who follow Imam Abul-Hasan Al-Ash’ari and Imam Abu Mansur Al-Maturidi and the scholars of Hanafi, Maliki, and Shafi’i jurisprudence, as well as the moderate scholars of Hanbali school.
-He also included the Sufis following in the way of Imam Al-Junayd.
+In an age where the claimants to authoritative Islam seem to be on every corner, Sheikh Al-Tayyeb has both the institute and the personal skills to authentically claim to be a representative of traditional Islam, Islam as practiced by the majority of Muslims throughout the ages, Sheikh Al-Tayyeb has defined the Sunni community (Ahl Sunnah wa Jama’a) as those who follow Imam Abul-Hasan Al-Ash’ari and Imam Abu Mansur Al-Maturidi and the scholars of Hanafi, Maliki, and Shafi’i jurisprudence, as well as the moderate scholars of Hanbali school.
+He also included the Sufis following the way of Imam Al-Junayd.

-Covid-19: In April 2020, the Council of Senior Religious Scholars of Al-Azhar issued a fatwa declaring that any public gathering during the pandemic, even for the purpose of worship, constitute a contravention of the Sharia law.
+COVID-19: In April 2020, the Council of Senior Religious Scholars of Al-Azhar issued a fatwa declaring that any public gathering during the pandemic, even for the purpose of worship, constitutes a contravention of the Sharia law, which aims to safeguard the public good.
 Mosques remained closed for 5 months.